-GPS tracking substantially increases company productivity.
+Tracking with GPS substantially increases company productivity.

 Insight into vehicle visibility

-24/7 tracking, lesser fuel consumption, improved safety, round the-clock compliance, filtered key actionable data, increased security, save on maintenance, job management, anytime SMS/mobile alerts, on-time service, every time your fleet’s analytics leads to better vehicle use and improved driver response times.
+24/7 tracking, lesser fuel consumption, improved safety, round-the-clock compliance, filtered key actionable data, increased security, save on maintenance, job management, anytime SMS/mobile alerts, on-time service, every time your fleet’s analytics leads to better vehicle use and improved driver response times.

-Installing a GPS tracking unit
+Installing a vehicle tracking GPS unit

-Installing a GPS tracking device in your vehicle is not a complicated task, but it is essential to take safety precautions, as such the installation should only be carried out by a qualified Auto Electrician.
-Read more on the Do’s & Dont’s of GPS device installation.
+Installing a tracking GPS device in your vehicle is not a complicated task, but it is essential to take safety precautions; as such, the installation should only be carried out by a qualified Auto Electrician.

 Read more on the Dos & Don’t of GPS device installation.

 Contact us today to install a GPS tracking device in your vehicle.